-3.6 National planning policy is set out in the 'National Planning Policy Framework' (NPPF) (February 2019).
+- 3.6 National planning policy is set out in the 'National Planning Policy Framework' (NPPF) (last updated July 2021).
 This document provides the framework for sustainable development in England, and contains a chapter on facilitating the sustainable use of minerals.
 Waste policies are set out in the National Planning Policy for Waste (October 2014).
-Planning Practice Guidance provides further information on how national policy should be implemented, including notes on Minerals, Waste and Plan-Making, and is updated periodically.

-3.7 The 25 Year Environment Plan sets out the government's overall approach to protecting and improving the natural environment, which has been taken into consideration when preparing the Review.

-3.8 The Resources and Waste Strategy for England sets out policy for the preservation of material resources in England by minimising waste, promoting resource efficiency and moving towards a circular economy.
-This document is of particular relevance to the production of secondary and recycled aggregates, and has been taken into account when preparing the Review.
+Planning Practice Guidance provides further information on how national policy should be implemented, including notes on Minerals, Waste and Plan-Making, and is updated periodically. - 3.7 The following documents have also been taken into account when preparing the Review: - The 25 Year Environment Plan sets out the government's overall approach to protecting and improving the natural environment.
+The Environment Bill, which has not yet been enacted, makes provision about targets, plans and policies for improving the natural environment. - The Ten Point Plan for a Green Industrial Revolution sets out the government's approach to economic growth, supporting green jobs and accelerating the path to net zero. - The Energy White Paper sets out how the UK will decarbonise its energy system and reach net zero emissions by 2050. - The Resources and Waste Strategy for England sets out policy for the preservation of material resources in England by minimising waste, promoting resource efficiency and moving towards a circular economy where products and materials are recovered and regenerated where possible.
+This document is of particular relevance to the production of secondary and recycled aggregates.

+1 A list of references for this section is available in the Appendix.
-3.9 Practice Guidance on the Production and Use of Local Aggregate Assessments is produced by the Planning Officers Society and the Minerals Products Association.
-The Authorities have considered this guidance when working on this Plan Review.
-The South East England Aggregates Working Party (SEEAWP), to which the Authorities are party, is also in the process of producing guidance on the production of LAAs, however this is not yet published.

-3.10 The Planning Officers Society and the Minerals Products Association have also produced Minerals Safeguarding Practice Guidance which has instructed the safeguarding of minerals infrastructure in this Plan Review.
+- The Waste Management Plan for England provides an analysis of the current waste management situation in England and aims to bring current waste management policies together under one national plan.
+The most recent iteration of the Plan, published in January 2021, includes changes relating to the promotion of a circular economy. - Practice Guidance on the Production and Use of Local Aggregate Assessments is produced by the Planning Officers Society and the Minerals Products Association.
+The South East England Aggregates Working Party (SEEAWP), to which the Authorities are party, has also produced guidance on the production of LAAs.
+The Authorities have considered the guidance when working on this Plan Review and in preparing the LAA. - The Planning Officers Society and the Minerals Products Association have produced Minerals Safeguarding Practice Guidance which has instructed the safeguarding of minerals resource and infrastructure in this Plan Review.